hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 The DID Document is a simplified representation of the SSI's latest status.
 That does not contain the `MASTER_KEY`; `REVOCATION_KEY`; `VDR_KEY`.

-Note: There are some cases where the SSI entry is not used as a DID.
+Note: In some cases, the SSI entry is not used as a DID.
 For example, if you care about managing Storage Entry.
 The Prism Indexer MUST still be able to resolve that DID, even if the only field in the DID Document is the `id` of the DID itself.

 So `{"id":"did:prism:00592a141a4c2bcb7a6aa691750511e2e9b048231820125e15ab70b12a210aae"}` it's a valid DID Document.

 ### Storage entry

-The Storage entries allow for the recording of a small amount of information that represents mutable data.
+The Storage entries allow recording a small amount of mutable data.
-The recorded information is persistent, public, and is limited by the constraints of Cardano metadata.
+The recorded information is persistent, public, and constrained by the limitations of Cardano metadata.

 The Storage Entries form a chain like SSI entries (create → update ... → deactivate)

 There are three types of events over **Storage Entries** (see protobuf definition):
 Event Name               | Protobuf | Description
 ------------------------ | -------- |-------------
-Create Storage entry     | `E-7`    | Create a new storage entry.
-Where the identifier is the `HASH_ALGORITHM` of the protobuf.
+Create Storage entry     | `E-7`    | Create a new storage entry where the identifier is the `HASH_ALGORITHM` of the protobuf.
 Update Storage entry     | `E-8`    | Builds a chain on a storage entry to update the state of that entry.
 Deactivate Storage entry | `E-9`    | Deactivate the storage entry.
 This is an end stat and can no longer be activated.
 Clone (git branch)       | ?????    | (Same data, different reference) - Like the and create event.
 But point to another Storage entry, forking the data at the current state.
-FORCE                    | ?????    | (Same reference, different data) - Like the an update event.
-But forces the data state in a previously state.
+FORCE                    | ?????    | (Same reference, different data) - Like an update event.
+But forces the data state into a previous state.
 Maybe even allowance for cleaning up and starting fresh; changing the type of the encoded data; Fork another storage entry
-Mark immutable           | ?????    | (Same reference, same data, but static) - Like deactivate and considered valid event after the DID (onwer) is deactivated. (this is dangerous IMO same was as deactivate storage entries and DID is dangerous) git cherry-pick          | ?????    |cherry-pick Update entry another another place? (maybe overkill IMO)
+Mark immutable           | ?????    | (Same reference, same data, but static) - Like deactivate and considered a valid event after the DID (owner) is deactivated.
+(This is dangerous IMO, same as deactivate storage entries and DID is dangerous) git cherry-pick          | ?????    |cherry-pick Update entry another another place? (maybe overkill IMO)

 Note: